Can Cats Swim?

 Domestic cats are not known for their love of water.
 In fact, most cat pet parents would probably say that avoiding water is one of their cat’s major initiatives.
 But there are always exceptions to a rule, and there are particular cats who enjoy splashing around in their water dishes and playing with a running faucet.

-If your kitty is constantly frolicking in puddles or jumping into a full bathtub, you might be wondering if it’s time to take the plunge (pun intended) and let her have a proper swim.
+If your kitty is constantly frolicking in puddles or jumping into a full bathtub, you might be wondering if it’s time to take the plunge (pun intended) and let them have a proper swim.
 But would that be safe?
 Can cats swim?
 And what sort of precautions should you take?

 Do Cats Like Water?